fniessink/next-action/README.md

-  @CONTEXT              show the next action in the specified contexts (default: None) +PROJECT              show the next action for the specified projects (default: None) -@CONTEXT             exclude actions in the specified contexts (default: None)
+  @CONTEXT              show the next action in the specified contexts (default: None) +PROJECT              show the next action for the specified projects (default: None) -@CONTEXT             exclude actions in the specified contexts (default: None) -+PROJECT             exclude actions for the specified projects (default: None)

 optional arguments:
   -h, --help            show this help message and exit